Harry Siedeberg

-Henry George Siedeberg (13 July 1877 – 21 May 1945) was a New Zealander who represented New Zealand at cricket and was several times the national billiards champion.
+Henry George Siedeberg (13 July 1877 – 21 May 1945) was a New Zealand cricketer who represented the national side and was several times the national billiards champion.

 Early life and family

 Harry Siedeberg was one of several children of Franz Siedeberg, a German-Jewish architect who had migrated to New Zealand in the 1860s, and his Irish wife Anna.
 Harry's elder sister Emily was the first New Zealand woman to graduate in medicine.
 Harry attended Otago Boys' High School in Dunedin.

 He married Florence McConnochie in St Stephen's Church in Dunedin on 22 November 1911.